OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:17

-and their talk will spread like gangrene.
+and their talk will spread like a harmful infection.
 Among them are Hymenaeus and Philetus,

 ## 2 Timothy 2:18